bhasfire/stravaRouteVisualizer/README.md

 ### Try It Yourself

-Check out the live version of the 3D Route Runner [HERE](https://bhasfire.github.io/stravaRouteVisualizer/).
+Check out the live version of the 3D Route Runner [TRY IT YOURSELF HERE](https://bhasfire.github.io/stravaRouteVisualizer/).

 ### Using a Demo File